SanjeevGO123/SanjeevGO123/README.md

 - 👋 Hi, I’m @SanjeevGO123
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me sanjeevsudharshan@gmail.com